 In addition, you must prove your mental health issue stops you from working at least 12 months to get disability.
-It’s almost impossible to get disability just for depression, anxiety or PTSD unless it severely impairs your ability to function.
+It’s almost impossible to get benefits just for depression, anxiety, or PTSD unless it seriously impairs your ability to function.
 You must prove your mental health limits your ability to do daily living tasks to qualify on that basis alone.
-In other words, you can’t bathe, dress, prepare food for yourself or do basic household chores due to mental illness.
+In other words, you can’t bathe, dress, prepare food for yourself, or do basic household chores due to mental illness.

-Myth #7: Social Security is running out of money for retirees because of people on disability
+Myth #7: Social Security is running out of money for retirees because of people on disability.

 This is another one of those disability myths that won’t die.
 In reality, the Disability Insurance Trust Fund pays for SSDI benefits.
-Regular retirement payments come out of the Old-age and Survivors Insurance (OASI) Trust Fund.
+Regular Social Security payments come out of the Old-age and Survivors Insurance (OASI) Trust Fund.
 In other words, it’s impossible for people on disability to deplete Social Security benefits for retirees!
 Federal law keeps both trust funds separate from each other.

-Myth #9: Your benefit payments should go up if your symptoms get worse
+Myth #9: Your benefit payments should go up if your symptoms get worse.

-Myth #10: Most people on disability don’t speak English/aren’t American citizens
+Myth #10: Most people on disability don’t speak English/aren’t American citizens.

 The typical person on SSDI is 55, lives in the South and never attended college (64%).
 Most are white (75%); beneficiaries are 50% men and 50% women.
 But that’s for people on SSDI.
 What about SSI, which also pays disability benefits?
 The SSI Annual Statistical Report shows less than 5% of SSI beneficiaries in 2021 were not U.S. citizens.
 These people must prove they’re legal immigrants or belong to a specially protected refugee group to qualify for SSI.